-Maybe you’ve heard flight prices are rising, and that may be true.
+Maybe you've heard flight prices are set to rise with gas prices skyrocketing … and that may be true.
 More people are returning to travel and fuel prices have been climbing.
 But that ignores the single biggest factor that keeps airfare prices low: Airlines are competing for your business with cheap flights.
-And that competition is heating up.
+And that competition is still heating up.

-Just like McDonald’s versus Burger King or Ford versus Chevy, the airline industry is cutthroat.
-They constantly attack each others’ turf by discounting fares to competitors’ hubs, hoping to poach customers with cheap flights.
-Over just the last few weeks, we’ve seen it again and again and again, resulting in $200 roundtrip flights nationwide to the Caribbean, Colombia, and elsewhere.
+Just like McDonald's versus Burger King or Ford versus Chevy, the airline industry is cutthroat.
+They constantly attack each others' turf by discounting fares to competitors' hubs, hoping to poach customers with cheap flights.
+Over just the last few months, we've seen it again and again and again, resulting in $200 roundtrip flights nationwide to the Caribbean, South America, Mexico, Hawaii, and beyond.

 What's a Fare War?

 Fare wars begin when an airline decides to target a competitor's (or several competitors') hubs with cheaper airfare.
 But those competitors need to defend their turf, so they respond by doing the same thing.
 This tit-for-tat between airlines is the genesis of many cheap flights that so many travelers love.